Application steps

 Portfolio

-10-15 images of personal or student work.
-Please show both breadth of media competency as well as depth of ability in at least one area.
-Write a caption for each work and clearly indicate if it is your work or student work.
+Applicants are required to submit 15 items of personal or student work, showing both breadth of media competency as well as depth of ability in at least one area.
+Accepted formats include still images, video clips (maximum of three minutes), links, and audio files.
+Please do not submit trailers or sizzle reels.
+Each upload should represent completed work and include a brief description with details such as title, date, medium/materials, dimensions,and/or any other relevant context.
+Please clearly indicate if it is your work or student work.

 For general required materials, please view application instructions on the School of Education’s website.